 If you’re experiencing nipple soreness, there are a couple of things you can do.
 With some care and patience, hopefully, you’ll be feeling better soon.

 In general, make sure that your hands and pumping equipment are clean.
 This can prevent potential infections, especially if your nipples are cracked or they have blisters (also called blebs).
-It should also help clean your breasts with water once daily and pat them dry.
+It should also help to clean your breasts with water once daily and pat them dry with a clean towel.

 If you’re having difficulty with sore and cracked nipples, talking with your lactation consultant or another healthcare provider may also be helpful.